 Finally, an important practice is measuring your forecast at the product, location and customer level.
 This facilitates continuous improvement and boosts accountability.
 The best way to measure improvement over time is while reviewing sales and operation planning.

 To make better decisions as you measure and act with demand planning, you need project management software.
-ProjectManager is a cloud-based software that gives you accurate insights, connects teams and lets you manage several projects at once.
+ProjectManager is online software that gives you accurate insights, connects teams and lets you manage several projects at once.

 Let Your Teams Work Their Way